 All dwellings in Hallas Bridge are either listed or Non-Designated Heritage Assets listed in Policy W/BH1.

 Hallas Bridge is wholly washed over and Birkshead is partially washed over by the Green Belt.
-Special attention will need to be given to the setting of the Hallas Bridge Special Character Area which at present is characterised by the open aspect of the fields to the south.
+An important part of the setting of Birkshead is that the open aspect of the fields to the south are retained.